FOR IMMEDIATE RELEASE

 "These grants will create new jobs in our nonprofit cultural sector, expanding tourism and helping to revitalize our communities," said Governor Patrick.
 "Our investments will support our many cultural organizations across the state and allow them to better serve the public for generations to come."

-The Governor will join the Massachusetts Cultural Council (MCC),
+The Governor will join the Mass Cultural Council,

 MassDevelopment, state legislators, and representatives from the

 cultural organizations at grant receptions Tuesday, July

 17 at 10:15 a.m. at Mass Audubon's Broadmoor Wildlife

 Sanctuary in Natick; and Wednesday, July 18 at

 10 a.m. at the Cape Ann Museum in Gloucester.
 Additional grant